pkdone/practical-mongodb-aggregations-book/src/examples/array-manipulations/comparison-of-two-arrays.md

     },
   }},

-  // Add 'state' field and only show 'differences' field if there are differences {"$set": {
+  // Add 'status' field and only show 'differences' field if there are differences {"$set": {
-    // Set 'state' to ADDED, REMOVED, MODIFIED or UNCHANGED accordingly "state": {
+    // Set 'status' to ADDED, REMOVED, MODIFIED or UNCHANGED accordingly "status": {
       "$switch": {
         "branches": [
           {